 The most significant area of uncertainty for the Company is that the demand for the majority of its services is directly related to the strength of its customers' capital expenditure programs.
 The level of capital programs is strongly affected by the level and stability of commodity prices, which can be extremely difficult to predict and beyond the control of the Company and its customers.
-During periods of uncertainty, such as the unprecedented industry conditions experienced in 2020 and 2021, oil and gas companies tend to bias their capital decisions on conservative outlooks for commodity prices.
+During periods of uncertainty, oil and gas companies tend to bias their capital decisions on conservative outlooks for commodity prices.